-Propylene glycol has been used since the mid-20th century, and is generally considered safe for inhalation, although a small minority of people may be allergic to it.
+Propylene glycol has been used since the mid-20th century, and is generally considered safe for inhalation.
+It’s even been used to sterilise the air in children’s wards.
+However, a small minority of people may be allergic to it.
 (If you are allergic to propylene glycol, try using vegetable glycerine instead.)

 In a study summarising the analyses of the electronic cigarette, Professor Siegel concluded: